interledger/rfcs/0000-relationship-between-protocols/0000-relationship-between-protocols.md

     - STREAM is a protocol built on top of ILP, and is used for transferring money and data bidirectionally from applications.
 - Application Layer Protocols
   - (4) Application
-    - Applications MAY build their own protocols on top of STREAM, and put data of the protocols into extensible data area of STREAM packets.
+    - Applications MAY build their own protocols on top of STREAM, and put data of the protocols into the extensible data area of STREAM packets.
   - (7) SPSP
     - [The Simple Payment Setup Protocol (SPSP)](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md)
     - SPSP is used to determine end-to-end payment information such as a shared secret, a destination address and so forth.